SKETCH: Semantic Key-Point Conditioning for Long-Horizon Vessel Trajectory Prediction: Related Works

 \subsection{Retrieval-Augmented Verification}

-Retrieval-Augmented Detection \cite{kang2024retrieval} and Verification \cite{wang2025audio} extend traditional prediction by incorporating reference samples from an external database, effectively transforming prediction into a verification task.
-A query sample is compared with stored embeddings via similarity metrics, and labels are inferred from retrieved matches.
-This framework naturally supports open-set recognition and interpretable predictions.
+Retrieval-Augmented Detection \cite{kang2024retrieval} and Verification \cite{wang2025audio} reformulate prediction as similarity-based verification using reference samples from an external database.
+By matching query embeddings with stored embeddings, labels can be inferred beyond a fixed closed set, enabling open-set recognition and interpretable prediction.

-We adopt this framework for NKP prediction: trajectories that are semantically similar (i.e., leading to the same Next Key Point) are represented as hidden states, and label prediction is achieved by verifying similarity with stored trajectories: